slattery-mark/SteelSeries-CKL-App/README.md

 This app provides a means for custom RGB lighting for SteelSeries keyboards via the [GameSense SDK](https://github.com/SteelSeries/gamesense-sdk).
 Run `gui.pyw` to begin sending lighting effects to the keyboard using a gui.
 The app will appear as **Custom Keyboard Lighting** in Engine's 'Apps' menu, though there is not much you can do there.
 To remove the app from Engine, navigate to the *Registration* page of the gui and click the *Deregister* button.

+**NOTE:** The custom keyboard effects will timeout after not receiving any events for 15 seconds.
+So, after stopping or exiting the gui, the keyboard will return to its profile after 15 seconds.

 ## Table of Contents
 1. [Requirements/Installation](#requirementsinstallation)
 2. [How-to](#how-to)